How to connect one, two or more monitors to your laptop, including USB Type-C

 In addition, we’d recommend choosing a new HDMI cable unless you’re confident that yours is fairly new.
 The HDMI specification has also changed over time, and older cables might not give you HD, or even 4K.
 For the best performance, look for HDMI 2.0 or HDMI 2.1, but anything over 1.4 should function.
 If you have a spare cable lying around, it might not be good enough, unfortunately, as most HDMI cables don’t tell you what version they are.

 Don’t spend ridiculous amounts of money either; HDMI cables are digital, and so either they work or they don’t.
-You won’t get better quality from fancy bells and whistles like gold-plated connectors, and buying a cheap one with the right spec (we bought 3x1m cables from Amazon for under £10) will work just as well as an expensive one.
+You won’t get better quality from fancy bells and whistles like gold-plated connectors, and buying a cheap one with the right spec (we bought 3x1m cables from Amazon for under £10) will work just as well as an expensive one - although gold-plated connectors may end up lasting longer.

 DisplayPort (we recommend at least 1.2 or higher for best results) is the choice of graphic designers, animators and other creative types.
 If your monitor uses Displayport, but you only have HDMI on your laptop, that’s no problem, as there’s a cable for that.